Tueno/IconHUD/README.md

 ## Features

 * IconHUD places information of your app on icon. (version, branch, commit ID, build date, build config etc...)
 * It does NOT process icon image file in your project's asset.
-(IconHUD processes icon image file in build dir only.)
+(IconHUD processes icon image file in temporary directory only.)
 * It does NOT work on release build.
 (If BuildConfig name is "Release".)

 ## Installation